GALAXY: A Generative Pre-trained Model for Task-Oriented Dialog with Semi-Supervised Learning and Explicit Policy Injection: Related Work

 \paragraph{Semi-supervised Learning (SSL)} learns from both unlabeled and labeled data.
 Approaches differ on what information to acquire from the structure of the unlabeled samples.
 Many initial results were based on generative models, such as variational autoencoders \cite{kingma2019introduction} and generative adversarial networks \cite{goodfellow2014generative}.
 Pseudo-Labeling \cite{lee2013pseudo} is another widely used method, where unlabeled data is used as further training data after predicted by a model trained on labeled data.
 One line of recent research shows promising results by jointly training labeled data with supervised learning and unlabeled data with self-supervised learning \cite{sun2020ernie}.
 This lies in the paradigm of multi-task learning, where lower layers are often shared across all tasks while the top layers are task-specific.
-Consistency regularization \cite{miyato2018virtual,verma2019interpolation} is also a prominent method in SSL, which improves classification performance by minimizing the discrepancy between predictions made on perturbed unlabeled data points.
+Consistency regularization \cite{verma2019interpolation} is also a prominent method in SSL, which improves classification performance by minimizing the discrepancy between predictions made on perturbed unlabeled data points.
 Recently, SimCSE \cite{gao2021simcse} leverages dropout as the perturbed method and uses a contrastive objective as the regularization loss to learn sentence representations.
 Inspired by SimCSE, we adopt the same dropout method for perturbation, and use the bidirectional KL-divergence as in \citet{liang2021r} as our regularization loss, hoping to learn better representations that encodes the knowledge of dialog policy for downstream tasks.
+There are also some works \cite{jin2018explicit, zhang-etal-2020-probabilistic, liu2021variational} focusing on using latent variable models to alleviate the reliance on dialog labels via semi-supervised learning, but our work mainly targets the semi-supervised dialog pre-training.